 Parking: There is metered street parking from 8 a.m. to 8 p.m.
 (It’s free after 8 p.m.)
 Look for parking on both Pass-A-Grille Way and Gulf Way.
 Parking on the streets that run between these two waterfront roads is limited to residents with the exceptions of 9th Avenue, 15th Avenue and 16th Avenue, where there are meters.
-(Parking, which is via pay stations, is $1.25 an hour.)
+(Parking, which is via pay stations, is $3.25 an hour.)
 Parking is rarely easy, however.
 You can always tell when and where there is parking with the city’s real-time parking map.
 Insiders say your best bet for parking is the north or the south end of Pass-a-Grille.

 Fees: No charge for beach access, other than parking.